How Do I Use the Repository of Instructional Tools?

 The second section contains tools for teaching people how to become more excellent at exhibiting specific virtues.
 Virtuousness is the part of the three-step leadership process over which the leader has the most control, and for which the leader requires the most practice.
 Further, there are many distinct virtues which individuals can practice, and on which organizations may choose to focus (and these virtues have many synonyms, in case you use different words for the same virtue).
 However, if members of our community wish to share instructional tools for virtues not covered by our list, we are certainly willing to expand the list.

 Instructors can use an organizing structure similar to this in designing courses or course modules on positive leadership.
 For example, instructors could begin their courses by teaching the overall model and its individual concepts and end by reviewing the concepts, while focusing on individual virtues in the middle of the course.
 Alternatively, instructors could intertwine the focus on the individual virtues with covering the overall concepts.
-Focusing on individual virtues in class would prepare students the practice exhibiting those virtues between classes, especially if they use the Leadership Workout mobile phone application to help them with their practice.Previous: How Do I Teach Leadership Workout?
+Focusing on individual virtues in class would prepare students for the practice of exhibiting those virtues between classes, especially if they use the Leadership Amplifier mobile phone application to help them with their practice.Previous: How Do I Teach Leadership Amplifier?